nrobinson2000/po-util/README.md

   dfu-open    Put device into DFU mode dfu-close   Get device out of DFU mode
 ```

+# Why I created this script
+I created this script because Particle does not currently have a script for easily installing the Particle Toolchain and depedencies on Linux and OSX.
+I created this script in order to help out other Particle users and to improve my bash scripting skills.
+It would be my dream come true if Particle added this script to its resources or gave it a shout out in its documentation.
+If that happened, I would feel very proud of myself for making a meaningful contribution.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/46/Bitcoin.svg/500px-Bitcoin.svg.png" height="20px" width="20px">  [Donate Bitcoin](https://onename.com/nrobinson2000)
 ---